fixate/ee-boilerplate/README.md

 ## Usage

-1. add this repo to the root of your EE installation
+1. add this repo to `assets/` in the root of your EE installation
 2. move the contents of /!root to the root of your EE installation
 3. update `system/expressionengine/config/config.php` and `system/expressionengine/config/database.php` as per [config.master.php]( _config/config.master.php#L19 )
 4. update the config files at `_config/` as per your environments